 Vehicle theft costs insurance companies approximately $600 million annually.
-These costs are offset by policy-holders through car insurance premiums.
+These costs are offset by policyholders through car insurance premiums.
 One of the factors considered by insurance companies in calculating your premium includes your current address.
-If you reside in a neighbourhood that is notorious for car theft, you will likely pay more for your car insurance than if your neighbourhood has a lower rate of car theft.
-If you are moving from a smaller town to a larger city like Toronto, Vancouver or Montréal you will probably face a higher insurance rate on your car insurance.
+If you reside in a neighborhood that is notorious for car theft, you will likely pay more for your car insurance than if your neighborhood has a lower rate of car theft.
+If you are moving from a smaller town to a larger city like Toronto, Vancouver, or Montréal you will probably face a higher insurance rate on your car insurance.

 Is Your Unlocked Car Theft Protected?